knights-lab/SHOGUN/README.md

 Options:
   -a, --aligner [bowtie2|burst|burst-tax|utree]
-                                  The aligner to use.  [default: burst] -i, --input PATH                The file containing the combined seqs.
+                                  The aligner to use.  [default: burst] -i, --input PATH                The output alignment file.
                                   [required]
   -d, --database PATH             The path to the database folder.
   -o, --output PATH               The coverage table.  [default: /mnt/c/Users/